Aporia (film): Plot

 Sophie learns that Darby's widow, Kara, and her young daughter, Aggie, are destitute in the current timeline due to Darby's unexpected death.
 Feeling guilty that she altered their lives for the worse, she befriends them and attempts to help them as best she can.
-After learning that Aggie suffers from multiple sclerosis, and that Kara is now struggling to pay for her medical care, Sophie, Malcolm, and Jabir resolve to use the machine to help them.
+After learning that Aggie has multiple sclerosis, and that Kara is now struggling to pay for her medical care, Sophie, Malcolm, and Jabir resolve to use the machine to help them.
 Malcolm proposes that they kill the con man that had tricked Kara into losing her bakery years in the past.
 The three agree to this plan, and after using the machine, confirm that Kara and Aggie are now running a successful bakery together.
 Shortly after this, however, Malcolm and Sophie are horrified to discover that this change to the timeline has resulted in their daughter no longer existing, with them now having a son instead.
 Sophie realizes that as she and Malcolm have no memories from this new timeline, it would be unfair for their son to be raised by parents who do not know him.

 Sophie, Malcolm, and Jabir eventually agree that Jabir should use the machine to save his family, in order to create a new timeline in which the machine was never created.
 By activating the machine alone, only he would retain his memories, and the other two would have their memories altered to fit the new timeline.
 While they don't know what the new timeline will be like, Sophie and Malcolm express their hopes to each other that they will both be alive and with their daughter as Jabir activates the machine.

 In the new timeline, Sophie arrives home from work and enters the front door of her house, as the film ends without revealing what is inside.